-The Akashi Kaikyo Suspension Bridge is the longest suspension bridge in the world, and just could be Japan’s greatest architectural achievement.
-It took the work of over 2 million workers and181 000 tonnes of steel and 1.4million cubic metres of concrete.
+The Akashi Kaikyo Suspension Bridge is the longest suspension bridge in the world, and could very well be Japan’s greatest architectural achievement.
+It took the work of over 2 million workers and181 000 tonnes of steel and 1.4 million cubic metres of concrete.
 The steel cable which they used could go around the world 7 times.

 6. Space Telescope Chandra

 Our century is definitely a century in which space plays a big role.
 We are just starting to meet the technical requirements necessary for going into outer space or just taking pictures, and Chandra was very important in this road, sending the most precise and amazing images mankind has seen from outer space.
 The X-ray images it features redefined many of our notions about cosmos.

 Situated in the very core of Beijing, the Beijing National Stadium, or Bird’s nest as people nicknamed it, is without a doubt one of the most amazing buildings in the world, and it was built at a tenth of what it would have cost in Europe or America ($423 million).
 It’s the world’s largest steel construction, and it hosted a sum of events during the 2008 Olympics.